The Large Core of College Admission Markets: Theory and Evidence: A Model of Hungarian College Admissions

 Third, so long as quotas are not violated, the composition of the incoming cohort is lexicographically more important to the college relative to the way funding is allocated.
 Formally, let $Y,Y'\subseteq S\times \{c\} \times T $ be two feasible allocations that do not violate $c$'s quotas.
 Then if $Y_S=Y'_S$ (i.e., $Y$ and $Y'$ differ only in the identity of the recipients of state funding in $c$) and $Y\succ_c Y'' \succ_c Y'$ for some $Y''\subseteq S\times \{c\} \times T$, it follows that $Y''_S=Y_S$.

+\paragraph{Discussion of theoretical assumptions} We refrain from assuming that students always prefer to receive state funding for several reasons.
+First, this generality allows our model to capture environments where the ranking of alternatives is more ambiguous, such as admission with and without a dormitory assignment.
+Second, in practice, some students are not eligible to receive financial aid and a small fraction of applicants report unusual preferences \citep{shorrersovago2018}.

-\paragraph{Discussion of theoretical assumptions} According to our assumptions, subject to quotas, colleges' preferences depend more on the size and quality of the incoming cohort than they do on the distribution of funding.
+According to our assumptions, subject to quotas, colleges' preferences depend more on the size and quality of the incoming cohort than they do on the distribution of funding.
 This assumption is not unusual in the literature \citep[e.g.,][]{kim2010,heo2017financial}, and is consistent with preferences of colleges in other markets \citep[e.g.,][]{hrspp}.
 Our assumptions rule out redistributive motives.
 As highlighted by \citet{CP2019}, the presence of such motives will strengthen our arguments.

 Our model also abstracts from upper quotas on state-funded seats in part-time programs in the same field \citep{BIRO20103136}.
 We note that all of our theoretical results generalize to this more complex environment.
 The upper quotas create links between part-time programs, making their choice functions more complex.
 The added complexity creates further opportunities to apply local market power (e.g., transfer students between part-time programs).
 We choose not to take advantage of this feature, which is specific to the Hungarian market, in our empirical analysis.